How did TORO get started?

 What sets TORO apart from someone with a sign on a telephone pole, a billboard, or a yard sign at a freeway exit?

 A. At the age of 14, Tom Burns started helping his father renovate rental property.
 Less than 10 years later Tom bought his first property, and in 1998 he started his own real estate company.

 A. Call us on 404-449-3278, or fill out our online form, to schedule an appointment.
-We will meet you at the property and then your goals in selling the property.
-Our attorney will handle all the paperwork and we can close based on your timeline.
+We will meet you at the property, do a walk-through, and then discuss your goals with selling the property.
+Our attorney will handle all of the paperwork, and we can close based on your timeline.
 We have bought houses within 48 hours of signing a contract and up to six months after signing a contract; it all depends upon when you are ready to sell.

 A. TORO does not assign property (to “assign” means to sell a contract to someone else for a fee).
 Many buyers will put a contract on your house and then bring strangers through your house, while you still own it, to try and sell them the contract they have with you.
 Under that scenario, you are at the will of someone you have never met.
 If they can’t find a buyer to assign their contract to, they just back out of the deal.
 Of the 250+ houses TORO has purchased, we have never assigned any of them.
 The way we see it, you called us to buy your house, not put a contract on it and then try to sell that contract to someone else.